+In mid-March of 2020, the Government of Canada instituted emergency measures in response to public health concerns originating from the spread of COVID-19.
 A high degree of uncertainty persists surrounding the full economic impact of the situation.
-The unpredictable nature of the spread of the disease makes it difficult to determine the length of time that the museum's operations will be impacted.
-Consequently, at the time of issuance of these financial statements, the effect that the abrupt decline in economic activity will have on the museum's operations, assets, liabilities, net assets, revenues and expenses are not yet known.
+The unpredictable nature of the spread of the disease makes it difficult to determine the length of time that the Museum's operations may be impacted.
+Consequently, at the time of issuance of these financial statements, the effect that the abrupt decline in economic activity will have on the Museum's operations, assets, liabilities, net assets, revenues and expenses is not yet known.